Lupus travel insurance guide

 Lupus travel insurance premiums do tend to increase however if you have other medical complications, and travelling to destinations that operate a high level of privatised healthcare such as the USA, Canada, Spain, Canaries Islands and Malta for example, can also affect the cost.

-If you’re having difficulty obtaining cover, please call our helpline where a member of the Medical Travel Compared team will investigate your case.
+If you’re having difficulty obtaining cover, please chat with us where a member of the Medical Travel Compared team will investigate your case.

 The level of cover you can expect varies from insurer to insurer.